nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 The read step would typically be done in the callback, to pass the sensor data to the mesh.

 If the Sensor Server is configured to do periodic publishing, the ``get`` callback will be called for every publication interval.
-Publication may also be forced by calling :cpp:func:`bt_mesh_sensor_srv_sample`, which will trigger the ``get`` callback and publish only if the sensor value has changed.
+Publication may also be forced by calling :c:func:`bt_mesh_sensor_srv_sample`, which will trigger the ``get`` callback and publish only if the sensor value has changed.

 Sensor series
 *************